Laplace3210/bind_escape_code/README.md

 `model_fit_process.R` compiles `SEIARD.R` via `odin.dust::odin_dust("SEIARD.R")`, builds a particle filter (pMCMC) likelihood on cumulative cases, and fits parameters using particle MCMC (`mcstate::pmcmc`) with settings like `n_steps = 3000`, `burnin = 1000` for shorter sampling time.

-## Notes
+**Tips**
-The pMCMC process will be time consuming and overwhelming for the computer cpu.
-Because the limmit calculation source in a personal PC, running 3000 samples on 5 to 10 Rstudio at the same time, can complete over 100,000 samples in a relatively fast manner.
+- The pMCMC process is computationally intensive and places a heavy load on the CPU.
+Given the limited processing capacity of a personal computer, running ~3,000 samples across 5–10 concurrent RStudio sessions can yield more than 100,000 samples efficiently.

 ## Figure5:
 This script computes weekly prevalence of selected RBD mutations from SARS-CoV-2 sequences and visualizes their time trends, highlighting VOC phases and key transition periods, including grouped mutation sets (Set1–Set3) and key mutations, such as N501Y, L452R, and T478K.

 ## Notes

-- Ensure all required R packages are installed before running the scripts.
+Ensure all required R packages are installed before running the scripts.
-- Adjust file paths in the scripts to match your local directory structure if necessary.
+Adjust file paths in the scripts to match your local directory structure if necessary.

-## Cite
-@article{ding2025the,
-  title={Impact of human mobility and weather conditions on Dengue mosquito abundance during the COVID-19 pandemic in Hong Kong}, author={Ding, Zhaojun and Yuan, Hsiang-Yu}, journal={medRxiv}, year={2025},
-}